rabbah/nimbella-cli/doc/nim.md

 <h2 id="overview-of-nimbella-projects-actions-and-deployment">Overview of Nimbella projects, actions, and deployment</h2>

 A Nimbella _project_ is a logical grouping of static web content and _actions_.
-An action is a function or program encoded in a programming language supported by the Nimbella Cloud (e.g., JavaScript or Node.js, PHP, Python Java, or Go).
+An action is a function or program encoded in a programming language supported by the Nimbella Cloud (e.g., JavaScript, PHP, Python, Java,  Go, or Swift).
 An action usually produces some output in response to an event.
 For example, an action can be used to convert an image to text, update a stock portfolio, or generate a QR code.
 Actions are usually grouped into _packages_, but you can create them without a package qualifier if you wish.

 Projects are _deployed_ as a unit into your Nimbella Cloud namespace to make them visible to your end-users to the extent that you wish.
 Your namespace can have any number of projects that you want.
 An application can have any number of projects to achieve its full functionality.
 This modular approach also lets you share projects across apps and namespaces.